CrossEye/TW5-SuppNotesDemo/post/index.md

 > [SuppNotes_Step5.json][st5]

-We can simply accept the overlaying of the earlier code.  ***But there is a new tiddler included**, and that one is a JS module, so we will need to save and reload our sample wiki to see these changes.*
+We can simply accept the overlaying of the earlier code.  ***<ins>But there is a new tiddler included</ins>**, and that one is a JS module, so we will need to save and reload our sample wiki to see these changes.*

 ### Screenshots ###